-In principle one could first do a set of simulations to determine the rough shape of f on a numeric grid, then use this numeric data as the weighting function g (remember that it is possible to form random numbers also for a function existing only in numeric form).
-This would probably work fine in 1 or only a few dimensions.
-But in a high number of dimensions M, we would need memory proportional to N{points}^{M} to store the numeric function.
+- ullet In principle one could first do a set of simulations to determine the rough shape of f on a numeric grid, then use this numeric data as the weighting function g - Remember that it is possible to form random numbers also for a function existing only in numeric form. - ullet This would probably work fine in one or only a few dimensions.
+But in a high number of dimensions M, we would need memory proportional to $N{ m points}^M$ to store the numeric function.